Should You Offer a Deal to Find New Tenants?

 2. Waive Additional Fees

-Another common rent concession involves waiving move-in fees or pet fees.
+Another common rent concession involves waiving move-in fees, pet fees, or rental application fees.
 For many prospective tenants, the financial burden of moving is a significant deterrent.
 By eliminating or reducing these additional costs, you can make the process easier and less expensive for renters.

 While it’s true that fees such as move-in costs or pet deposits can add up, eliminating them reduces barriers and can attract more renters to your property.